When Jesus wanted to convince his disciples that he was back from the dead, fully embodied, fully alive, he looked them in the eye and ate food.

 In a small way Jesus teaches us about human connection: show up, engage, and be all in.
 However more and more we struggle to be fully present with people around us, and our phones are partly to blame.
 It's ironic; phones were meant for connection.

-If you answered ‘yes’ to any of these questions you might be a victim of ‘half-tasking’, the tendency to give half your attention to one thing, and half to your Android.
-We defend our behavior by saying we are ‘multi-tasking’, but we can’t.
+If you answered "yes" to any of these questions you might be a victim of half-tasking, the tendency to give half your attention to one thing, and half to your device.
+We defend our behavior by saying we are multi-tasking, but we can't.
 When you take 100% of your attention and split it between your phone and people, people usually lose out.

 Missionary Jim Elliot once gave advice in an era before digital technology.
 He implored: "Wherever you are, be all there."
 When we're "all there" we will turn from our laptop and give two-eye attention to our friend and ignore the text that would interrupt a good conversation.

-During a meal whether out or at home, put all the phones on a distant counter until the meal is over.
+Throughout the Day: During a meal whether out or at home, consider leaving all the phones on a distant counter until the meal is over.